scmata/first-hugo-site/content/posts/low-hanging-fruit/index.md

 +++
 draft = false
 date = 2025-08-10T22:08:48+08:00
-title = "Is all the low hanging fruit gone in technolgy development?
+title = "Is all the low hanging fruit gone in technology development?
 What we can do to shape innovation" description = "" slug = "" authors = []